KatVolkova/study-cards-backend/README.md

 10. Add in the setting.py the Heroku app URL into ALLOWED HOSTS.
 11. Gather all static files of the project by using the command _python3 manage.py collectstatic_ in the terminal.
 12. Make sure that DEBUG=FALSE in settings.py.
-13. Create a _Procfile_ in the root directory and add web: gunicorn fv_api.wsgi.
+13. Create a _Procfile_ in the root directory.
 13. In Heroku enable the automatic deploy or manually deploy the code from the main branch.

 ### Local deployment